Courses taught by Michael Ofsowitz

-PSY 101 (Introductory Psychology): This is our general, survey introductory course to psychology, which is standardized throughout the department (except for the honors section, described below).
+PSY 101 (Introduction to Psychological Science): This is our general, survey introductory course to psychology, which is standardized throughout the department (except for the honors section, described below).
 More information about this course can be found using the “PSY 101” link above, and also on the Psychology Learning Center website.
 Overall, this is a difficult survey course covering a wide selection of psychology topics.
 But you get three chances for every unit test and seven units to form your grade, so the level of difficulty is balanced by the opportunities provided by the department and the Psychology Learning Center.
 There are no papers, no graded homework assignments, and no midterm or final exams.
 As a teacher, I find this a fun course.
 At times it moves very quickly from topic to topic, as the standardized schedule demands, but at other times it can be very entertaining and insightful.
 This course is offered every semester and I usually teach at least one section (but frequently two) in the fall and in the spring.